You’ve probably been told at some point:

 But above all, never forget to forgive.

-When we respond to our pain and suffering with love, understanding, and acceptance — for ourselves, as well as for others — over time can let go of our anger, even when we’ve been hurt to the core.
-But that doesn’t mean we ever forget.
+When we respond to our pain and suffering with love, understanding, and acceptance — for ourselves, as well as for others — over time we can let go of anger, even when we’ve been hurt to the core.
+But that doesn’t mean we ever forget.— Sharon Salzberg, Real Love: The Art of Mindful Connection

 To learn more about how to forgive others (and yourself), the true power of forgiveness, and much more, read our guide on all things forgiveness.